olpeh/olpeh.github.io/_drafts/i-learned-frp-by-learning-cyclejs.md

 What would the controller even be needed for in RP?
 That's why in Cycle.js we [keep the MVC idea while avoiding a proactive Controller](https://cycle.js.org/model-view-intent.html#model-view-intent-what-mvc-is-really-about).
 Instead of the Controller, we have something that's called `Intent`.
+The pattern that emerges is thus Model-View-Intent (MVI), with the following constituents:

 #### Model